UK new car sales fall to lowest level since 1946

-LONDON, May 5 (Reuters) - British new car sales slumped by around 97% in April to the lowest level of any month since February 1946 with factories and dealerships shut due to the coronavirus outbreak, according to preliminary data from an industry body.
+LONDON, May 5 (Reuters) - British new car sales slumped by 97% in April to the lowest level of any month since February 1946 as factories and dealerships shut due to the coronavirus outbreak.

 Lockdown measures have been in place across Europe since mid-March to contain the pandemic, leading to the closure of many businesses and limiting people's movements.